-When Sirius tells Harry that when the war is over, they can finally be a proper family.
-A Crowning Moment of Heartwarming, yes, but also a tear jerker because Sirius dies before they can.
+When Sirius tells Harry that, when the war is over, they can finally be a proper family.
+A Heartwarming Moment, yes, but also a Tearjerker because Sirius dies before they can.
 The next time they meet, in fact.

 Sirius: Nice one, James!

-Also from Order of the Phoenix, Hagrid's plea to Harry's trio to look after Grawp for him.
-Hagrid is such a big softy.
+Hagrid's plea to the Trio to look after Grawp for him.
+He's such a big softy.

-The scene where Fred and George sit down to comfort a crying first year after he's been punished.
+The scene where Fred and George sit down to comfort a crying first-year after he's been punished.
 They show him their hands and say, "See, it's not so bad.
 You can hardly see the scars."
-Despite being used as comedic characters in the past, they aren't just good guys, they're good men, protecting and comforting the weak when they need it.
+Despite being comedic characters, they're also good men, protecting and comforting the weak when they need it.
 And that's why the two slacker jokesters are Gryffindors.

 The utter despondency and grief in Remus's face when Sirius gets killed.

 And Harry's absolute anguish during this scene is heartbreaking.
 After Sirius goes through the arch, the score starts playing over the scene so that you don't hear any of the character's voices.
 But then you see Harry stare at the arch in horror and say "No!"
 Then it cuts to him screaming in agony as Lupin tries to calm him down.
 You really do want to see Bellatrix get her comeuppance as she gleefully sings "I killed Sirius Black!".
 It even provides the image for the main page.